gevent/gevent/deps/README.rst

 ``src/gevent/libuv/_corecffi_build.py`` as needed.
 Then check if there are changes to the build system (e.g., the .gyp files) that need to be accounted for in our build file.

+- Follow the same 'config.guess' and 'config.sub' steps as libev.